csc-training/high-level-gpu-programming/exercises/sycl/00-hello/Readme.md

 # SYCL "Hello World!"

 This is a variant of the "Hello World!" in C++.
+It's purpose is mainly to check that SYCL works on the machine.
+Compile the code follwing the [Exercise Instructions](../../../Exercises_Instructions.md)